Nutrition and healthy eating is a multi-layered approach to wellness.

 One of the more compelling of the nutrition and healthy eating facts is the way that portion size can affect how much you eat and how much nutritional value you get from each meal.

-It only stands to reason that if you are either serving yourself a larger portion or eating out and unintentionally consuming larger portions, that you will have a more difficult time maintaining the right nutritional balance.
+According to Health, it only stands to reason that if you are either serving yourself a more significant portion or eating out and unintentionally consuming more substantial portions, that you will have a more difficult time maintaining the right nutritional balance.

 In a study involving more than 300 oversight people, nearly 40 percent of the subjects who practiced portion control for two years lost around five percent of their excess body weight.